What is UPSC Exam?

 - No representation will be accepted under any circumstances after the expiry of this period of 7 days.

-The UPSC will release UPSC Result 2023 on its official website.
-UPSC announces the UPSC CSE result after each stage.
-Candidates will get selected for the UPSC Mains 2023 based on their UPSC Prelims 2023 results.
-Those who perform well on UPSC Mains will be called for a personality test.
-Then the final result will be published by UPSC based on the marks obtained in both UPSC Mains 2023 and the personality test.
+The Commission released UPSC Mains Result 2022 on its official website on 06 December 2022.
+UPSC announces the CSE result after each stage.
+Candidates will get selected for the Interview based on their Mains results.
+Those who perform well on Mains will be called for a personality test.
+Then the final result will be published by officials based on the marks obtained in both UPSC Mains and the personality test.

 - UPSC Prelims Result 2022 was released on 22 June 2022.